 - Be flexible especially if you’re traveling on a budget.
 With your dates and countries, you wanted to visit.

-- We had ample time to research with regards to our accommodations.
+- We had ample time to research with regard to our accommodations.
 So I did look at every site and decide which ones have the best price for the particular hotel we wanted to stay.

 It means I didn’t buy our accommodation from one website.